traveltime-dev/google-travel-time-comparison/README.md

     row with data, with two columns: `origin` and `destination`.
     The values in the columns must be latitude and longitude pairs, separated by comma and enclosed in double quotes.
 For example: `"51.5074,-0.1278"`.
 Columns must be separated by comma as well.
     Look at the `examples` directory for examples.
+You can find more pre-prepared routes in the `inputs` directory.
 - `--output [Output CSV file path]`: Path to the output file.
 It will contain the gathered travel times.
   See the details in the [Output section](#output)
 - `--date [Date (YYYY-MM-DD)]`: date on which the travel times are gathered.
 Use a future date, as Google API returns